DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/modern-languages.md

 title: Become a modern languages teacher
 title_paragraph: |-
   <p>
-  By teaching students modern languages, you can help them gain a greater appreciation and understanding of the world.
-As they learn French, Spanish or German, your students will get a unique insight into the countries that speak these languages.</p>
+  By teaching pupils modern languages, you can help them gain a greater appreciation and understanding of the world.
+As they learn French, Spanish or German, your pupils will get a unique insight into the countries that speak these languages.</p>
   <p>
   Tax-free bursaries of $bursaries_postgraduate_languagesother$ or scholarships of $scholarships_languagesfrenchgermanspanish$ are available for eligible trainee modern languages teachers.</p>
 description: |-